Mike Pompeo confirmed as secretary of state; Senate OKs Germany ambassador

 All Republicans present voted to confirm Pompeo.
 Seven senators who caucus with the Democrats voted yes, including several in tight re-election contests, like North Dakota Sen. Heidi Heitkamp, West Virginia Sen. Joe Manchin and Indiana Sen. Joe Donnelly.

-After the vote, Pompeo was sworn in by Supreme Court Justice Samuel Alito in the West Conference Room of the Supreme Court on Thursday afternoon, a State Department spokesman said.
+After the vote, Pompeo was sworn in by Supreme Court Justice Samuel Alito, a State Department spokesman said.

 The Senate also confirmed Richard Grenell, Trump's choice for ambassador to Germany whose nomination had been held up.
 Grenell, a former spokesman at the United Nations, was confirmed 56-42.